Taking a 401(k) loan? 8 things you need to know

 4. You can borrow the lesser of 50% of the vested amount or $50,000

-When taking a 401(K) loan, you take money from your retirement savings.
+You borrow your retirement savings when taking a 401(K) loan.
 This means you cannot borrow more than the vested amount available in your account.
 In addition, you will not be permitted to empty your entire retirement savings.

 So, how much can you borrow from your 401(K)?

-The Internal Revenue Service(IRS) allows a maximum of $50,000 or 50% of your vested amount whichever is lower.
-Any amount that is not vested from your employer matching contributions will not be used when calculating this 50%.
+The Internal Revenue Service(IRS) allows a maximum of $50,000 or 50% of your vested amount, whichever is lower.
+Any amount not vested from your employer match will not be used when calculating this 50%.

-The only exception to this rule occurs when 50% of the vested amount is less than $10,000.
-In this case, you will be allowed to borrow up to $10,000.
+The only exception to this rule applies when 50% of the vested amount is less than $10,000.
+In this case, you can borrow up to $10,000.

 Read more: How much money can you borrow against 401(K) plans?